SUSE/ekcp/README.md

 ## Openstack template

-Openstack template is available [here](https://github.com/mudler/ekcp/tree/master/hack/openstack_heat).
+Openstack template is available [here](https://github.com/SUSE/ekcp/tree/master/hack/openstack_heat).

 It can be used to spawn a group of VM that will be automatically attached to an api master node (which has to be provided already, in the same network)

-To recreate the stack, just point the template URL to `https://raw.githubusercontent.com/mudler/ekcp/master/hack/openstack_heat/template.yaml`.
+To recreate the stack, just point the template URL to `https://raw.githubusercontent.com/SUSE/ekcp/master/hack/openstack_heat/template.yaml`.

 # Notes

 Clusters that has been created with EKCP needs to be deleted from the API.
-If you turn down and start up again the EKCP API while a cluster is up, it would then fail [see #6](https://github.com/mudler/ekcp/issues/6) for more context.
+If you turn down and start up again the EKCP API while a cluster is up, it would then fail [see this Issue on GitHub](https://github.com/SUSE/ekcp/issues/2) for more context.

 The workaround is or either delete the kind cluster manually, or use the api to turn them down.